Period Blood Colors: A Complete Overview

 That is to say, the color of menstrual blood can change depending on your hormones and general health.
 Knowing what each hue of menstrual blood indicates is important to identify the warning signs that your body might be experiencing.

-Let’s overview what each shade of period blood color indicates;
+In this article, we share an overview of what each shade of period blood color indicates.

 Factors That May Affect Menstrual Color

 There is a plethora of factors that may affect the color of your period blood.
 The common ones include the age of the menstrual blood, hormonal activity, irregular periods and uterus infection.
 Each blood hue gives vital information about your health.

 The Colors of Period Blood and What They Mean

 The color of period blood is generally bright red as it is the first phase of your menstrual cycle.
 The uterus shed blood lining at a relatively faster phase.
 It is the time when you may feel menstrual cramps.
 The pain is the result of high prostaglandins production that causes a contraction in the uterus muscles.